awittig/railbaron-conductor/report.md

 - No unit tests for `src/core/derived.js` (`getCurrentRegion`, `updateDerivedFields`).
 - No unit tests for `src/core/stats.js` (`computeStats`, `buildCSV`).
 - No deterministic tests for `src/core/rolling.js` (mock RNG, assert region/city selection paths and UI delegation behavior).
-- Tests unnecessarily `require('../payouts.js')` (legacy) even when generated US data is present.
-This increases coupling to deprecated code.

 Recommendations:
 - Add focused unit tests for `core` functions with small fixtures and mocks.
 Keep integration tests for end-to-end guarantees.
-- Convert “debug” tests to assertions or mark them as opt-in (e.g., rename with `.debug.test.js` and exclude from default `testMatch`).
+- Convert "debug" tests to assertions or mark them as opt-in (e.g., rename with `.debug.test.js` and exclude from default `testMatch`).
-- Remove the `require('../payouts.js')` lines from tests once legacy fallback is archived.

 ---